DylanAlloy/UnicornBreakfast/README.md

   This was tested on Ubuntu 14.04 (due to Ansible reqs) after upgrading the system with recent packages:

   <b>at least 4GB of RAM total + at least a 4-core CPU or 2 w/ hyperthreading.
 We're working with a somewhat large db and you'll want a quick interface.
-Reduce resources allocated in the main.py's file write at your own discretion.</b>
+Reduce resources allocated by the Vagrantfile exported by main.py at your own discretion.</b>

 # Details & Afterthought